AganithShanbhag/AganithShanbhag/README.md

-- 👋 Hi, I’m @AganithShanbhag
+- 👋 Hi, I’m AganithShanbhag
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m a Sophomore at MIT Manipal, learning Electronics and Communication Engineering
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React  and Firebase
 - 💞️ I’m looking to collaborate on any web dev projects
 - 📫 Reach me -> aganithshanbhag@gmail.com